 I share this background to say I get what it means to be a developer.
 Yet here I am – extolling the benefits of no-code and why developers are starting to embrace this revolution personally & professionally.
 I made a decision many years ago to shift my focus on driving real customer transformation through strategic projects and it’s the best thing I ever did for myself.

-Over the past few months, I have had animated conversations with a few enterprise developers who are fairly skeptical about no-code for the following reasons:
+Over the past few months, I have had animated conversations with a few enterprise developers who are fairly skeptical about no-code for the following reasons, they:

-- They love the idea of creating something from scratch and watching it be deployed with business users.
+- Love the idea of creating something from scratch and watching it be deployed with business users.

-- They have spent a long time learning skills and feel it may make them irrelevant.
+- Have spent a long time learning skills and feel it may make them irrelevant.

-- They think no-code platforms can’t deliver the richness or complexity.
+- Think no-code platforms can’t deliver the richness or complexity.